Battle of the Barbary Coast: Aftermath

-Amity only lost around fifteen casualties with two killed.
+Amity only lost around fifteen casualties of which two were killed.
 In the five hours of fighting Amity received thirty two shots in her hull, masts, and sails but damage had only been moderate, and they were able to effect repairs and sail on without hindrance.

 White took the two prizes back to England and sailed them up the River Thames to London amid much rejoicing.
 The Spanish prisoners by their own confession afterwards made themselves so sure of taking the English ship, that they debated among themselves whether it were better for them to carry White's ship back into Sanlúcar de Barrameda or Lisbon.

 The Spanish vessels had been laden with fourteen hundred chests of quicksilver (mercury), a hundred tons of wine and an immense haul of papal bulls.
 Also captured were at least 500 iron muskets and arquebuses.
 Prize money was high too; over £700,000 worth which was shared with the crew and the owners and a large share to Queen Elizabeth I. King Philip II with the loss of mercury which was used to extract silver from the lucrative mines in New Spain was deprived of £600,000 the amount of what he would have received in proportion.
-The Bulls which the English had also seized were commodities useless to themselves but the losses to the Philip became excessive.
+The Bulls which the English had also seized were commodities useless to themselves, but the losses to Philip became excessive.
 They had cost him 300,000 Florins and would have been sold for 5,000,000.